You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 Do CBD gummies block the effects of Delta-9?

-If you bought a gummy that has a massive dose of CBD and only a tiny amount of Delta-9 THC, you will likely just feel deeply relaxed and sleepy, rather than experiencing a euphoric, psychoactive “high.”
+If you bought a gummy that has a massive dose of CBD and only a tiny amount of Delta-9 THC, you will likely just feel relaxed and sleepy, rather than experiencing a euphoric, psychoactive “high.”

 Should I eat the gummy with a meal?